2019 European Parliament election in the Czech Republic: Czech Pirate Party

 The Pirates are led by Marcel Kolaja.
 The party is not currently represented in the European Parliament.
 Kolaja stated that it could join Alliance of Liberals and Democrats for Europe group or Greens–European Free Alliance group after the election.
 The party launched its campaign on 3 March 2019.

 Pirates launched their campaign on 29 April 2019 with a petition against Andrej Babiš.
 The party's campaign utilises the slogan "Europe needs Pirates."

 Pirate Party used a virtual reality workshop during its campaign.
-Printed Pirate Newspapers included a hologram of Ivan Bartoš, visible when someone aims their mobile phone camera at title page of Pirate Newspapers.
+Printed Pirate Newspapers included a virtual image of Ivan Bartoš, visible when someone aims their mobile phone camera at title page of Pirate Newspapers.
 The Pirate Party also published so-called Peksaso (named after Mikuláš Peksa) which is a pexeso whose pictures are based on the election program of the Pirates.

 Pirates held a meeting with voters at Havlíčkův Brod square on 19 May 2019 where they build an Election Town.
 There were attractions for people such as Musical performance or bouncy castle for children.
 Marcel Kolaja called people to vote as the election is important.
 Pirates also decided to hold a meeting in Olomouc.
 One of main planned attractions were ponies as a ride for children.
 Electoral leader Marcel Kolaja disagreed with ponies as he viewed it as an animal abuse which resulted in a party's election whether party members want the pony even at the cost of not having Kolaja at the meeting.
 Pirates eventually voted they prefer Ponies.

 Pirates concluded campaign on 24 May when party's leader Ivan Bartoš was driving through the Prague by a bus with DJ Music.